1 New Case Of COVID-19 In Managed Isolation

 Press Release – Ministry of Health

-This person is a member of the Pakistan cricket squad and was one of the three cases reported as under investigation yesterday.
-They have now been confirmed to have an active COVID-19 infection.
-The two other cases remain under investigation.

-The team is not allowed to train until the Canterbury DHB medical officer of health determines they are satisfied that any training activities are unlikely to transmit COVID-19.
+This case arrived on 4 December from the United Kingdom via Hong Kong.
+They tested positive upon arrival and have been transferred to the Auckland quarantine facility.

-One previously reported case has now recovered, so our total number of active cases remains at 72.
+One previously reported case has now recovered, so our total number of active cases is 56.

 NZ COVID Tracer